-3.5 Compliance of the Trajectories
+3.6 Compliance of the Trajectories

 Within the postprocessing template, the actual trajectories of HC, T12 and AC are compared every 0.1 ms with the minimum and maximum z and x values derived from the simulations with consistent models.
 The method is shown in Figure 9 schematically.
-The red points represent the response of the model to be certified at t_n and t{n+1} .
-At the time t_n this point has to lie within the blue box and at t{n+1} within the green one.
-The figures presented in 3.3 show z as a function of x (black line) created from the outside corners of the boxes and are for easier illustration only.
+The red points represent the response of the model to be certified at $t_n$ and $t{n+1}$ .
+At the time $t_n$ this point has to lie within the blue box and at $t{n+1}$ within the green one.
+The figures presented in 3.3 and 3.4. showing z as a function of x (black line) were created from the outside corners of the boxes and are for easier illustration only.